lockss/lockss-daemon-docker/README.md

 along network and storage configuration: The `cache` and `log/lockss` directories are linked to `/cache` and `/var/log/lockss` within the container, respectively.
 If the path to these directories change, the mapping in `start.sh` should be updated.
-Additional paths can be added, but need to be reflected in `lockss/config.dat`.
+Additional paths can be added, but need to be reflected in bot `start.sh` and `lockss/config.dat`.

     This file also contains mapping from the Docker host to ports exposed by the container.
 If there are port conflicts, ports on the host-side can be remapped by